andrefernandes86/demo-xdr-caldera/README.md

 --TenantID and Token - If you selected C1WS, you have to get the TennantID and Token to be used installing and activating the agent.
 You can get this information using the C1WS > Deployment Scripts

+--YourName - Just add your name.
+It will help to differentiate the components used in your demo, from the other users components.

 -------------------------------
 __Testing the demo environment: